orkes-io/docs/blog/2022-08-05-reduce-reuse-recycle.md

 As developers, we love the idea of reducing, reusing and recycling code.
 Just look at the prevalent use of StackOverflow, and the huge use of open source and libraries - if someone else has built it well - why not recycle the code and reuse it?

-In this pose, we'll apply the 3 R's of reduce, reuse and recycling to the topic of Conductor workflows - helping us create workflows that are compact, and easier to follow, and complete the desired task.
+In this post, we'll apply the 3 R's of reduce, reuse and recycling to the topic of Conductor workflows - helping us create workflows that are compact, and easier to follow, and complete the desired task.
+Through our simplification of the workflow we'll also move from a workflow that is hardcoded to one specific task to a workflow that is more easily adapted to other similar uses - making the workflow more useful to the organization.

 <!--truncate -->